NiklausHofer/suniversal/README.md

 - Code translations were set to the same USB scan codes that a *SUN Type 7* keyboard sends (the *Type 7* is USB native).
 However, whether special keys such as the audio and power keys have the desired result depends on your OS.
 You may have to configure it accordingly.
 On my *Ubuntu* box for example, I configured keyboard shortcuts for the audio and power keys in the keyboard settings.
 The keys in the fun cluster (*Stop*, *Again*, *Undo* etc.) have macros assigned by default, so they should work without making any settings, unless you turn macros off.

 - The Compose key should by default invoke context menus, and the LED will not light up.
 If you're assigning this key on the host to invoke actual compose mode, have a look at the `COMPOSE_MODE` setting to get the LED working.

-- The keyboard cannot receive commands from the host, since the *Arduino* HID library currently does not support that.
-However, that should only mean that if the host wants to change the state of the keyboard LEDs, then that won't be reflected.
-For example, when you're using a second keyboard and press *Caps Lock* on it, the *Caps Lock* LED on the SUN keyboard won't light up.
-But why would you use another keyboard when you have your Type 5 right in front of you... ;-)

-- Boot protocol is currently not supported, i.e. depending on your machine and its BIOS, you may not be able to use the keyboard during boot.
-For example, it works on my main machine with UEFI BIOS, but not on an *HP* notebook.

 ## Development